 - increase your alertness around dawn and dusk

-- flash headlights repeatedly to warn other drivers of wildlife hazards
+- flash headlights repeatedly to warn oncoming drivers of wildlife hazards

 For information on salvaging roadkill deer and elk, see the Hunting page.
-The graph below illustrates how important the Academy's hunting program since 1988 has been for managing and controlling the deer and elk population, thereby reducing the incidence of wildlife-vehicle accidents.
+The graph below illustrates how important the Academy's hunting program, reinstated in 1988, is for controlling the deer and elk population, thereby reducing the incidence of wildlife-vehicle accidents.

 Hazardous and Nuisance Wildlife

-Although people working, residing, or visiting the Air Force Academy and Farish Recreation Area can enjoy a diversity and abundance of wildlife, not all encounters with wild animals are safe or welcome.
-Small mammals like bats, rabbits, squirrels, mice, prairie dogs, and raccoons can carry and transmit wildlife diseases (e.g., rabies, hantavirus, tularemia, plague) and should be left alone.
+Although people working, residing, or visiting the Air Force Academy and Farish Recreation Area can enjoy an abundance and diversity of wildlife, not all encounters with wild animals are safe or welcome.
+Small mammals like bats, rabbits, squirrels, mice, prairie dogs, and raccoons can carry and transmit disease (e.g., rabies, hantavirus, tularemia, plague) and should be left alone.
 The same guidance applies to non-venomous and venomous snakes.
 If animals are causing a problem near a residence or facility, contact Pest Management (333-2790) or Natural Resources to resolve the issue.
-Offending wildlife can normally be trapped and relocated to areas where human contact is less likely, rather than needing to being euthanized.
+Offending wildlife can normally be trapped and relocated to areas where human contact is less likely.

 Larger animals such as fox, coyote, bobcat, deer, black bear, and mountain lion present a greater safety hazard when close to people.
-To minimize this risk, there are many actions you can take to reduce the likelihood of a negative encounter, including:
+To minimize the risk there are many actions you can take to reduce the likelihood of a negative encounter with these species, including:

-- make some noise so wildlife are aware you're in the area
+- make noise so wildlife are aware you're in the area

-The Air Force Academy's riparian areas support a significant population of the federally threatened Preble’s Meadow Jumping Mouse (Zapus hudsonius preblei).
+The Air Force Academy's riparian areas support a significant and important population of the federally threatened Preble’s Meadow Jumping Mouse (Zapus hudsonius preblei).
 Since 2000, a Conservation Agreement between the Academy and the US Fish and Wildlife Service has guided the protection and conservation of this rare subspecies, while allowing for military training and routine operation and maintenance of the base's facilities and infrastructure.
 Population and habitat monitoring, habitat protection, and the mitigation of unavoidable habitat disturbances have been focal areas of the Academy's highly-regarded Preble's conservation program since the mid-1990's.
-Unfortunately, much of the on-base and off-base habitat for the mouse is being rapidly degraded by improperly managed stormwater and other development impacts (see Watershed and Range).
+Unfortunately, much of the on-base and off-base habitat for the mouse has been degraded by improperly managed stormwater and other development impacts.
 Despite these issues, the Academy still plays a critical role in conserving Preble's and contributing to the U.S. Fish and Wildlife Service's effort to recover the species' so it may not require Endangered Species Act (ESA) protection in the future.
-The Air Force Academy is not designated as "critical habitat" for Preble's due to ESA and Sikes Act provisions which exempt DoD facilities having species-specific conservation objectives in an Integrated Natural Resources Management Plan.
+The Air Force Academy is not designated as "critical habitat" for Preble's due to ESA and Sikes Act provisions which exempt DoD facilities having species-specific conservation objectives and projects in an approved Integrated Natural Resources Management Plan.

-To some, expending tax dollars to manage and conserve a rodent and its habitat may seem pointless or wasteful.
-The occurrence of the Preble's meadow jumping mouse in an area, however, is strongly correlated with the health and integrity of the riparian habitat and adjacent uplands.
-Well-managed Preble's habitat provides economic and environmental benefits, including flood protection, improved water quality and water storage, and quality habitat for a large percentage of Colorado's wildlife which utilize wetlands and riparian areas during their life-cycle.
+To many, expending time and taxpayer dollars to conserve a rodent and its habitat seems pointless and wasteful.
+The presence of the Preble's meadow jumping mouse in the landcape, however, is strongly correlated with the health and integrity of the riparian habitat and adjacent uplands.
+Well-managed, high-quality Preble's habitat provides social, economic and environmental benefits, including flood protection, improved water quality and storage, outdoor recreational amenities, and quality habitat for a large percentage of Colorado's wildlife which utilize wetlands and riparian areas.

 Natural Plant Communities and Other Species of Concern

 Biologists and botanists with the Air Force Academy and the Colorado Natural Heritage Program (CNHP) have conducted several inventories for rare plants, animals, and plant communities.
 Recent surveys (2010-12) updated and added to the number of significant plants and animals recorded on the base.
 Overall, nearly 20 rare plants or animals, seven natural plant communities, and four Potential Conservation Areas have been identified.
-Despite a history of grazing, logging, farming, fire suppression, and military training, the Academy's landscape has retained enough integrity to support biological resources of State and global importance.
-Conservation and protection of these species and native communities is considered in all land use and resource management decisions.
-This proactive approach helps preserve the Academy's natural heritage and may prevent or delay the need for future regulatory-based management.
+Despite a history of grazing, logging, farming, fire suppression, and military training, the Academy's landscape has retained enough integrity to support biological resources of State, National, and global importance.
+Conservation and protection of these species and their associated native vegetation communities is considered in all land use and resource management decisions.
+This proactive approach helps preserve the Academy's natural heritage and may prevent or delay the need for future regulatory-driven management.